navidmovafeghi/symptomchecker/SETUP.md

 npm install
 ```

-The `.env.local` file is already configured with:
+The `.env.local` file should have:
 ```
 NEXT_PUBLIC_API_URL=http://localhost:8000
 ```